watson-developer-cloud/language-translator-nodejs/README.md

   $ cf logs <application-name> --recent
   ```

-* For more details about the service, see the [documentation][docs] for the Language Translation.
+* For more details about the service, see the [documentation][docs] for the Language Translator.

 ## License